RX-M/web-public/mantl/mantl.md

 ## MANTL

-##### This two day hands on course will give attendees a comprehensive introduction to Mantl and its function as an efficient microservices platform.
+##### This two-day hands-on training course will give attendees a comprehensive introduction to Mantl and its function as an efficient microservices platform.
 Attendees will gain basic experience with the complete Mantl stack including:

 ##### - Terraform infrastructure provisioning
 ##### - Ansible platform configuration